secwexen/security-playbooks/playbooks/privilege-escalation/weak-service-permissions.md

 Do not modify service files, permissions, or configuration before required evidence preservation and appropriate authorization have been considered.

 ## Related Detection Rules

-No dedicated weak-service detection rule is currently available in the repository.

 ## Related Playbooks